-Here are some quick and dirty tips that can help you avoid falling prey to scams that could compromise your anonymity:
+Here are some quick and dirty tips that can help you avoid falling prey to scams that could compromise your anonymity on the Internet:

-Bottom line: scams and privacy breeches are best avoided by being tight with your security and smart.
+Bottom line: scams and breaches are best avoided by being tight with your security and smart.

 There are also legal tools you can use to preserve your anonymity and limit the amount of personal information about you online.
 At the very least, you can obscure any connection between such information and your business and assets.
 Not everything can be “undone” online, and absolute anonymity is nearly impossible.
 What legal tools can provide you with is layers of protection that will make penetrating your anonymity, and therefore connecting you to your valuable assets and suing you for them, far more difficult.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.